epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

   Tidier code by removing conky in any dzen statusbar.
   Create a thematic XMonad configuration by controlling of theme color and screen size, only from Haskell itself.
-  And See how far we can make port BASH script to native Haskell.
+  And See how far we can make a port from BASH script to native Haskell.
 ---

 # Removing Conky Dependency between XMonad and Dzen2